KelsonBall/Luadicrous/README.md

 ## Overview
 Luadicrous is a wrapper around NLua and Gtk# that aims to bring beginner friendly, WPF inspired software development to Linux, Mac, and Windows.

 Luadicrous apps are written in Lua and Xml with built in support for the Model-View-ViewModel (MVVM) application architecture.
-Views are defined in Xml and have reference to a Lua script that builds a ViewModel.
+Views are defined in Xml and have a reference to a Lua script that builds a ViewModel.
 ViewModels contain **BindableProperty** fields and functions which are bound to properties and events on the UI.

-Luadicrous also supports loosely-coupled messaging and templating (coming soon).
+Luadicrous also supports messaging via an event aggregator (implemented) and templating (coming soon).

 ## Runtime and Build Environment